-The Structural Engineering and Earthquake Simulation Laboratory (SEESL) was launched in 1983 as a successor to the Structural Engineering Laboratory (SEL) at the University at Buffalo.
+We launched in 1983 and then expanded in 2003 through grants by the National Science Foundation.
 Since then, the laboratory has grown and expanded in both size and research capabilities.

 The Structural Engineering and Earthquake Simulation Laboratory (SEESL) was established in 1983 on UB's North Campus as a successor to the Structural Engineering Laboratory (SEL), which was located on the UB South Campus.
 This new laboratory was equipped with an advanced 5-degree-of-freedom 50 ton capacity shake table.
 The development of SEESL was a culmination of the vision of the late Professor Robert L. Ketter (former UB president) and Professor George C. Lee (CSEE Emeritus Professor and former dean of the UB School of Engineering and Applied Sciences).
 Under the leadership of the late Professor John Neal (SEESL’s first director), the laboratory was equipped with state-of-the-art hardware and instrumentation to support structural and earthquake engineering research.

 The demonstrated capabilities of SEESL led to the establishment of the National Center for Earthquake Engineering Research (NCEER), headquartered at UB and funded by the National Science Foundation (NSF), in 1986.
 NCEER and SUNY funding facilitated the expansion of the physical footprint and technical capabilities of the laboratory beginning in 1989.